 13. TERMS OF US HOLDING STORED VALUE

 13.1 We may hold Stored Value indefinitely.
 However, if we hold Stored Value for more than two years and you do not use same, we shall use reasonable endeavours to contact you to return the Stored Value to you.
 If we are unable to contact you, we reserve the right to make a Payment of the Stored Value to the last known account we have on file for you.

 13.2 You can view your Stored Value (a) at any time by using FC Exchange Online, provided there is no maintenance being carried out on FC Exchange Online; and/or (b) via Telephone during Business Hours.
-You may request that the Stored Value is sent to your bank account at any time by requesting a Payment and choosing your own bank account as the Recipient Account for the Payment.
+You may request that the money represented by Stored Value is sent to your bank account at any time by requesting a Payment and choosing your own bank account as the Recipient Account.

 13.3 We shall send you, on a 6 monthly basis, a statement setting out the amount of Stored Value you hold with us if, at the time the report is due to be sent, you hold Stored Value with us.
 If you do not hold Stored Value with us at the time the report is due to be sent out, you shall receive no such report.

 13.4 When we hold Stored Value for you, us holding the funds corresponding to the Stored Value is not the same as a Bank holding money for you in that you will not earn interest on your Stored Value.
 The funds corresponding to Stored Value will be safeguarded in accordance with the provisions of the Electronic Money Regulations 2011.

 13.5 When you send us a Deposit, an Additional Deposit and/or a Balance it will be held in an account specifically for this purpose, separate to our own funds, until the Trade is executed.